 Steal This Military Secret for Falling Asleep in Two Minutes

-Then drop your upper and lower arms, one side at a time.
+- Once your face is relaxed, drop your shoulders down as far as they'll go—then drop your upper and lower arms, one side at a time.

 - Breathe out through your chest, and consciously relax your legs, working your way down from the thighs.

 - Finally, clear your mind by imagining yourself in one of the following situations:

 A) Lying in a canoe on a lake with nothing but a clear sky above you

 B) Lying in a black velvet hammock in a dark room

 C) Saying "Don't think" to yourself over and over again.

 Doing this for 10 seconds should have you off in your own little dream world.

 Easy as pie!
 And if you find that you're in the 4 percent minority that can't fall asleep faster with this military sleep trick, worry not.
 "The bottom line when it comes to getting restful sleep is doing what works for you," writes Kaylene Pursely, health educator at the Fort Leonard Wood Army Wellness Center, on the U.S. Army website.
 "There is no magical formula other than listening to your body."